weotch/api-speedtest-php/README.md

 Here are the routes that have been setup as an example of common API methods.
 In all cases, {:db_type} may be "mysql" or "mongo".
 For instance, test the insert API using the Mongo DB. by requesting `/insert/mongo`.
 The expected MySQL schema is found in `schema.sql`.

+- /seed/{:db_type} - Populate the databases with sample data.
+Note: I had problems with timeouts when running them on the production servers.
+You may need to import from the CLI.
 - /{:db_type} - Select a list of records by a criteria, order them, and return them
 - /show/{:db_type} - Select a single record by ID
 - /insert/{:db_type} - Insert a record